HariSekhon/Knowledge-Base/kubernetes.md

 ### Quick Port-Forwarding to a Pod

+In most cases you should `kubectl port-forward` to a service, but in cases where you need a specific pod or no service is available, such as [Spark-on-Kubernetes](spark.md) or other batch jobs, this is a real convenience.

 From [DevOps-Bash-tools](devops-bash-tools.md) repo, gives an interactive list of pods if no name or label arg is given, and can automatically open URLs: